5 Tips for Critical Thinking

-Instead, I delved into what I get asked most about critical thinking by students; that being, "What can I do to critically think better in day-to-day situations?"
-I generally have five such tips and I discussed each one.
-I was genuinely surprised by how this portion of my speech was so well received.
-I thought, perhaps, that readers of this blog would also enjoy them:
+I decided to delve into what I get asked most about critical thinking by students; that being, "What can I do to critically think better in day-to-day situations?"
+I generally have five such tips, and I thought that readers of this blog would also enjoy them:

 CT is necessary when you care about your decisions or when the consequence of a decision is impactful.
 According to Jean Paul Sartre, every time an individual acts, they are making a choice to commit that act as opposed to not acting, or acting in an alternative manner.
 With that in mind, if we were to think critically about every single decision we make, we would be mentally exhausted before we even got to work.